John M. Pollock, CIC, President

 Bill is a retired salesman of Employee Benefits for Oswald, Trippe & Co.
 He has coached youth basketball and baseball teams in Fort Myers.
 He is a member of Rotary International, a Paul Harris Fellow, and a member of Fort Myers Rotary South.
 He was instrumental in developing Rotary South’s Lee County Scholar Athlete Award Program and was Chairman the first two years, 1987 and 1988.

 Bill grew up in Webster Groves, MO, and was a two-year varsity basketball and three-year varsity baseball letterman at Webster Groves High School (Class of 1958).
 He was inducted into the Webster Groves High School Sports Hall of Fame in January, 2017.

 Bill graduated from DePauw University in 1962, with a B.A. degree in Economics.
-He and his wife, Jackie, have a son, John Pollock, a daughter, Pam Davis, two grandsons, Coley and Chris Davis, and two granddaughters, Paige and Mallory Pollock.
+His family includes wife Jackie, John Pollock, Sharon and Brooklyn McDonald, Pam and Gary Davis, Coley Davis, Chris and Kelly Davis, Paige and Mallory Pollock, and Bryson Royal.

 He became involved with the basketball tournament in 1985.
 In 1991, he formed the non-profit, Classic Basketball, Inc. to create a structure by which the tournament would have a sound financial future.
 In the ensuing years, Bill, Donnie Wilkie and a Board of Directors have made the City of Palms Classic what it is today!